"

 Verification and Validation

 Finally, these equations (i.e., the “model,” in general) can be used to analyze similar problems of interest, such as in a parametric study where one quantity is varied using the model to establish the corresponding effects on the other quantities.
-Such parametric studies with mathematical and/or numerical models are critical in engineering design.
+Such parametric studies, utilizing mathematical and/or numerical models, are crucial in engineering design.
 For example, a particular combination of parameters may be sought to optimize the system performance or for another reason.
 However, it should always be remembered that no mathematical description of a physical problem can be perfect for its behavior.
-It can only be an approximation whose accuracy depends on how diligent the model is set up to begin with, including the nature of the assumptions and approximations.
+It can only be an approximation whose accuracy depends on how diligently the model is set up, including the nature of the assumptions and approximations.

 Multi-Disciplinary Problems

-As previously discussed, aircraft and spacecraft structures are lightweight, thin-walled structures made of various beams, columns, shafts, plates, shells, etc. All must be modeled in aggregate with the aerodynamics in a multi-disciplinary approach, the idea being shown in the figure below.
-Coupling aerodynamics with the structures and structural dynamics is called aeroelasticity because the action of the aerodynamic loads will elastically deform the structure and so will feed back to the aerodynamic loads.
-Coupling together models of the aerodynamics and structural loads and deformations usually requires an iterative approach, adding significantly to the computational time and overall effort.
+As previously discussed, aircraft and spacecraft structures are composed of lightweight, thin-walled elements, including various beams, columns, shafts, plates, and shells.
+All must be modeled in aggregate with aerodynamics using a multidisciplinary approach, as illustrated in the figure below.
+Coupling aerodynamics with the structures and structural dynamics is called aeroelasticity because the action of the aerodynamic loads elastically deforms the structure, which in turn feeds back to the aerodynamic loads.
+Combining models of aerodynamics and structural loads and deformations typically requires an iterative approach, which significantly increases computational time and overall effort.

-Avoiding adverse aeroelastic effects such as flutter is a crucial goal in flight vehicle design, which requires closely integrated aerodynamic and structural and structural dynamic models.
+Avoiding adverse aeroelastic effects and flutter is crucial in flight vehicle design, necessitating the integration of aerodynamic and structural models.

 Like aerodynamics, the governing equations of structural elasticity comprise sets of partial differential equations.
-Computational Fluid Dynamics (CFD) can help predict the detailed aerodynamic loads if sufficient computing power is available, i.e., the need for memory and execution speed.
+Computational Fluid Dynamics (CFD) can help predict detailed aerodynamic loads if sufficient computing power is available, i.e., sufficient memory and execution speed.
 For the structure, the finite element method (FEM) is usually necessary to predict the behavior of complex structural geometries.
-The FEM is highly developed and sophisticated enough to handle just about any aerospace structure, but like CFD also requires significant computing power.
-Sometimes, subsets of the governing equations may be adequate to speed up the computational process, depending on the assumptions and the approximations that can be justified, e.g., small displacements or isotropic structural properties.
+The FEM is highly developed and sophisticated enough to handle almost any aerospace structure, but, like CFD, it also requires significant computing power.
+Sometimes, subsets of the governing equations may be sufficient to expedite the computational process, depending on the assumptions and approximations that can be justified, such as small displacements or isotropic structural properties.

-Flutter is a form of aeroelasticity and is a potentially catastrophic dynamic phenomenon that can happen with the inherently flexible structures of aircraft and spacecraft.
-Flutter usually happens when the forces created on an object cause it to displace or deform, elastically return to where it was, but also overshoot and then repeat the process and begin to oscillate, i.e., it is a dynamic process requiring an inherent coupled aerodynamic and structural dynamic solution process.
-If the forces subsequently increase in magnitude, the oscillations also increase until the object eventually fails structurally, e.g., the tail or a wing may break off during flight.
+Flutter is a form of aeroelasticity, a potentially catastrophic dynamic phenomenon that can occur with the flexible structures of aircraft and spacecraft.
+Flutter usually occurs when the forces created on an object cause it to displace or deform, elastically return to its original position, but also overshoot and then repeat the process, beginning to oscillate.
+This is a dynamic process that requires an inherently coupled aerodynamic and structural dynamic solution process.
+If the forces subsequently increase in magnitude, the oscillations also increase until the object eventually fails structurally; for example, the tail or a wing may break off during flight.
 Therefore, flutter must be avoided, and great efforts must be undertaken to ensure a flight vehicle is flutter-free.
 Unfortunately, flutter can still occur on flight vehicles, and it can also happen with buildings, bridges, and other flexible objects exposed to the wind.

 Problem-Solving Process

-The figure below indicates that a general procedure for solving a physical problem requires many steps.
-The steps are not unique and will vary from problem to problem, but the iterative process is typical to all aspects of design, particularly for flight vehicles.
-The process requires many specialized activities and inevitably takes considerable time.
+The figure below illustrates that a general procedure for solving a physical problem typically involves several steps.
+The steps are not unique and will vary from problem to problem, but the iterative process is typical of all aspects of design, particularly for flight vehicles.
+The process involves numerous specialized activities and inevitably requires a considerable amount of time.

 Schematic showing one example of a top-level approach to engineering problem-solving.

-1. Specify or define and then describe the nature of the physical problem, which can often be done relatively quickly using an appropriately annotated sketch.
-Typically, for an aerodynamic problem, the annotations could include the size and shape of a control volume, the general flow directions, and the specifications of relevant boundary conditions.
+1. Specify or define and then describe the nature of the physical problem.
+This can often be done relatively quickly using an appropriately annotated sketch.
+For an aerodynamic problem, the annotations could include the size and shape of a control volume, the general flow directions, and the specifications of relevant boundary conditions.

-2. Mathematically specify any known boundary conditions relevant, such as upstream free-stream conditions.
-On the surface of a solid body placed in the flow, the flow would not pass through that body, so another boundary condition is that the flow is parallel to the body surface.
+2. Mathematically specify any relevant known boundary conditions, such as upstream freestream conditions.
+On the surface of a solid body placed in a flow, the flow would not pass through that body; therefore, another boundary condition is that the flow is parallel to the body surface.

-3. Decide on the primary form of the needed model, i.e., whether an integral or differential approach is required.
-For example, if detailed properties are needed at all points, an integral approach is unlikely to be appropriate, and the problem should be approached using a differential model.
+3. Determine the primary form of the required model, i.e., whether an integral or differential approach is necessary.
+For example, if detailed properties are needed at all points, an integral approach is unlikely to be suitable, and the problem should be addressed using a differential model.

 4. For aerodynamic problems, decide whether an Eulerian or Lagrangian flow model is required, i.e., whether the aerodynamic behavior at a fixed point or over a volume in space is needed or whether the identical fluid particles need to be tracked as they move through the flow.

 5. Make any justifiable assumptions about the problem.
 The idea here is to take the actual physical problem and derive a simplified but still relevant mathematical version of the physical problem.
 By drawing on experience or from experiments on similar problems, it may be possible to make reasonable assumptions.
-For example, for aerodynamic problems, it may be possible to assume that the flow is steady and/or in predominantly two dimensions, which usually results in considerable simplifications of the mathematics.
+For example, in aerodynamic problems, it may be possible to assume that the flow is steady and/or predominantly two-dimensional, which usually results in considerable simplifications of the mathematics.
 These assumptions are then used to help develop the appropriate governing equations for the model.

-6. Use the conservation principles to set down the model’s mathematical form that describes the physical problem.
+6. Apply the conservation principles to establish the mathematical form of the model that describes the physical problem.
 Because there are three physical principles to invoke (i.e., mass, momentum, and energy), most problems will involve three governing equations.
-However, auxiliary equations (e.g., an equation of state) may be needed too.
+However, auxiliary equations (e.g., an equation of state) may also be needed.
 These equations then need to be solved consistently and concurrently.

-7. Conduct the solution process where the relevant equations are solved for the desired physical quantities, e.g., for flow problems, velocities, pressures, etc., may be needed.
-In some cases, the equations may be solved analytically in closed form, meaning that the resulting solutions are pure mathematics and the creation of final sets of descriptive equations.
-The equations will likely need to be solved numerically, i.e., a computer program must be written with numbers as the outputs.
+7. Conduct the solution process, where the relevant equations are solved to obtain the desired physical quantities, such as velocities and pressures, as needed for flow problems.
+In some cases, the equations may be solved analytically in closed form, meaning that the resulting solutions are purely mathematical and involve the creation of final sets of descriptive equations.
+The equations will likely need to be solved numerically; that is, a computer program must be written with numerical outputs.

-9. Improve upon the capabilities of the model to broaden its capabilities.
+9. Enhance the model’s capabilities to broaden its scope.
 As experience is gained in the validation process regarding what the model predicts adequately and what it does not, the limitations and assumptions within the model can be progressively removed, or other enhancements can be made.
-For example, extending the range of validity of an aerodynamic model may be possible by including unsteady effects or with a representation of turbulence.
-In a structural model, it may be necessary to include non-linear effects, e.g., from large deflections.
+For example, extending the range of validity of an aerodynamic model may be possible by incorporating unsteady effects or by accounting for turbulence.
+In a structural model, it may be necessary to include nonlinear effects, such as those from large deflections.

 Ockham’s Razor – The KIS2 Principle

-In this regard, it is essential to remember the principle of Ockham’s Razor, i.e., given two sets of solutions from methods of equivalent accuracy, one should side with the simpler or parsimonious method.
+In this regard, it is essential to remember the principle of Ockham’s Razor, i.e., given two sets of solutions from methods of equivalent accuracy, one should side with the simpler or parsimonious method, i.e., Frustra fit per plura quod potest fieri per pauciora.
 This approach is sometimes called the KISS or KIS2 principle, which means “Keep it Short and simple.”
-Ernst Mach was also an advocate of a similar principle called the “Principle of Economy,” stating: “Scientists must use the simplest means of arriving at their results and exclude everything not perceived by the senses.”
-The message is evident in that the goal for engineers is to keep in equipoise modeling complexity and predictive fidelity, something that cannot just be achieved through careful, systematic validation studies but also requires a degree of common sense.
+Ernst Mach was also an advocate of a similar principle, which he called the “Principle of Economy,” stating: “Scientists must use the simplest means of arriving at their results and exclude everything not perceived by the senses.”
+The message is evident in that the goal for engineers is to strike a balance between modeling complexity and predictive fidelity, something that cannot be achieved solely through careful, systematic validation studies, but also requires a degree of common sense.

 The skills and abilities to solve real engineering problems develop from the exemplar problems encountered in the classroom.
-To this end, budding engineers must first be good at doing homework problems.
+To this end, budding engineers must first excel at solving homework problems.
 Results generated in homework problems may be single numbers, tables, or graphs in any or all combinations that must be adequately presented.
 Below are some general guidelines to help new students tackle homework problems and build up the skills they need to learn as engineers.

 Homework is NOT a quiz!